 If you’re making the dough by hand, make a mound of flour on a clean work surface and then make a well in the flour.
 Crack the eggs into the middle and use a dinner knife to incorporate the flour gently into the centre and whisk it into the eggs.
 Continue mixing in the flour and then use your hands to combine everything together and form a rough dough.
 If it’s feeling a little dry just sprinkle over a little water or olive oil and start kneading.
 Knead well for a few minutes until the dough feels springy and quite firm.
 Shape into a disc and wrap in cling film, and then place in the fridge to rest for around an hour.

 Cook the fresh pasta in boiling salted water for 2 minutes, then drain it (reserving a little of the cooking water) and add it to a large bowl.
-I like to toss the pasta with a handful of fresh chopped herbs such as parsley and basil, a good lug of garlic-infused extra virgin olive, and a few drops of the reserved cooking water.
-Then I simply season it with black pepper, lots of finely grated Parmesan and a good squeeze of lemon juice, scatter over a few toasted pine nuts and serve.
+Toss the pasta with a handful of fresh chopped herbs such as parsley and basil, a good lug of garlic-infused extra virgin olive, and a few drops of the reserved cooking water.
+Then simply season it with black pepper, lots of finely grated Parmesan and a good squeeze of lemon juice, scatter over a few toasted pine nuts and serve.